 Statistics show that only 8% of Americans are still committing to their New Year’s resolution by the end of the year.
 When you look at this number, it’s pretty abysmal.
-Why the lack of motivation and determination?

-When we make resolutions, we are saying that we want improvement in some area of our life.
 Whether it be spiritual growth, stable and secure finances, our health, relationships with others, or anything else that I didn’t mention.

 Yet, we forget about everything else that is blocking our success in attaining the goals in which we hope to achieve.
 If we don’t take the last couple of months to get rid of everything both energetically and physically, how can we ring in and complete a new year at the best version of ourselves?
 We can’t.